 Please also review the links below for further State-specific information on eligibility and allocation:

 What You Can Do To Prepare

-If you are eligible to receive a COVID-19 vaccine, please visit the link below to check availability in your area and to schedule a vaccination appointment or join the waiting list for your location:
+If you are eligible to receive a COVID-19 vaccine, please visit the link below to check availability in your area and to schedule a vaccination appointment if available:

 The vaccine will be no cost to you through your insurance or a government program for the uninsured, however the following will need to be provided at the time of appointment: